How to watch the 2023 Women’s World Cup on TV in the UK and US

 BBC and ITV submitted a joint bid and are sharing coverage of the games.

 England’s round-of-16 match against Nigeria is being shown on BBC One, on Monday, August 7 at 8.30am.
-Should the Lionesses progress, their quarter-final will be on ITV.
+Should the Lionesses progress, their quarter-final (against either Colombia or Jamaica) will be on ITV.

 The BBC has both of the semi-finals.
 ITV has the third-place game (hopefully not featuring England) and the two broadcasters will each televise the final.